Volunteer With Us!

 Purpose: Beaver Valley Bruce Trail Club Board Members have a passion for increasing the pace of conservation and responsibly connecting people to nature.
 Board members include the: President, Vice President, Secretary, Treasurer, directors of portfolios (e.g. Membership and Volunteers, Land Stewardship, etc.) and Directors at Large.
 If you are interested in a volunteer leadership position in a top-rated charitable organization, please consider applying to join our Board of Directors.

-Key Responsibilities: vary depending upon the position
+Key Responsibilities: varies depending upon the position

 Qualifications: vary depending on the position